osg-htc/WLCG-Site-Net-Monitoring/WLCG-site-snmp/README.md

 ```
 The first query after the server starts will be null.
 But after that it will server the results calculated from the previous query.
 If you restart the server the first query will be null again.

 The script also can make use of systemd and there is a systemd example.
-To install it follow the instructions above.
+To install it follow the instructions  in the [Implementing as a systemd service](#implementing-as-a-systemd-service) section above but using the http example in the snmp-with-http-example directory.

 *CAVEATS:* This is operationally easier to run than producing a file and copying it to an https server, it can run on a grid storage machine. and is likely more reliable as the numbers are caclulated when requested (i.e. it doesn't go out of sync) but access should be restricted only to CERN machines doing the query.